Absolventa/best_boy/README.md

 Changes in version 3
 ----------------------

-Best Boy version 3 comes with some incompatible backwards changes.
-However, it's totally worth it because BestBoy now follows best practices of a rails engine.
+Best Boy version 3 comes with some backward incompatible changes.
+However, it's totally worth it because BestBoy now follows all the best practices of a rails engine.
 This and additional changes of version 3 includes

-* Uses rails engine naming convention with and isolated BestBoy-namespace
+* Uses rails engine naming conventions with an isolated ``BestBoy`` namespace
 * serving the necessary migrations from the engines migration folder
 * serving all assets via the asset pipeline (used to be a opt-in before)
 * removes unnecessary generator boilerplate and config options
-* using the newest Bootstrap version (3)
+* uses the newest Bootstrap version (3)
 * allows per class extending instead of polluting the whole app